 Registered Nurse

-Registered nurses can also have the opportunity to oversee a team of nursing assistants, home healthcare workers, and other nurses.
+Registered nurses can also oversee a team of nursing assistants, home healthcare workers, and other nurses.

 The average salary for registered nurses is $71,730.